Is it possible to have sensory problems due to cerebral palsy?

 Managing Sensory Problems in Children with Cerebral Palsy

-Children will go to sensory integration therapy to improve their sensory processing skills.
+Children can go to sensory integration therapy to improve their sensory processing skills.

-Trained therapists will have the child participate in activities specifically designed to stimulate the senses.
+Trained occupational therapists will have the child participate in activities specifically designed to stimulate the senses.
+Frequently, a multi-sensory approach is used, where more than one sensory system is being stimulated at a time.

-The idea behind sensory integration therapy is that over time, continuous sensory stimulation will train the brain to rewire itself (neuroplasticity) and improve it’s sensory processing skills.
+The idea behind sensory integration therapy is that over time, continuous sensory stimulation will train the brain to rewire itself (neuroplasticity) and improve its sensory processing and regulation skills.

-It’s crucial for parents of children with cerebral palsy to keep an eye out for symptoms of sensory problems like delayed reactions, avoidant behavior, and poor coordination.
+It’s crucial for parents of children with cerebral palsy to keep an eye out for symptoms of sensory problems like delayed reactions, avoidant or over-reactive behavior, and poor coordination.

-Unlike adults who get neurological damage due to a traumatic injury, children with sensory deficits are born with them and don’t necessarily understand what it’s like to have normal sensory functions.
+Unlike adults who get neurological damage due to a traumatic injury, children with sensory deficits are generally born with them and don’t necessarily understand what it’s like to have typical sensory functions.

 The younger you are, the more adaptable your brain is.
 Early intervention is key for improving sensory processing skills and preventing the negative consequences of sensory deficits from developing.